 The Active Learning Engagement Classroom (ALEC) is located in the James C. Kirkpatrick Library, in rm.
 1268 (on the 1st floor).
 Designed in the fall of 2017, ALEC enables faculty to engage with innovative teaching technologies paired with pedagogical advancement in a real classroom environment.
 ALEC provides a research-based approach to teaching instructors new technologies by implementing the EDUCAUSE versatile classroom model.
-Faculty can test ideas in ALEC in collaboration with the Center for Teaching and Learning staff to determine what new technologies best support their instruction.
+Faculty can test ideas in ALEC in collaboration with the Digital Learning and Instructional Innovation staff to determine what new technologies best support their instruction.

-The Center for Teaching and Learning offers open houses on the use of ALEC throughout the year.
-Individuals and groups interested in learning about ALEC can schedule a time with CTL by contacting Mike de Laurier.
+Digital Learning and Instructional Innovation offers open houses on the use of ALEC throughout the year.
+Individuals and groups interested in learning about ALEC can schedule a time with DLII by contacting Mike de Laurier.

 Faculty interested in teaching in the ALEC need to submit a request - use the button below.

 ALEC is intended for faculty teaching an entire semester, enabling the faculty to have consistent and continuous experiences teaching in an active learning environment.

 Requests to use ALEC for less than a semester may be made; however, full semester requests will take priority.